7 Things Conscientious People Will Never Do

 Conscientious people anticipate what they need and the future consequences of what they buy.
 (It’s called a budget.)
 Conscientious people are less likely to exceed their credit limit, miss a bill payment, or cheat on their taxes.
 And they’re less likely to make an unplanned purchase under time pressure or be convinced to buy something based on promotions or sales tactics.

 Next time you’re tempted toward an impulsive purchase, raise the stakes on yourself: Ask, “Do I want to earn more, have better relationships, and live longer?”
-If the answer is “yes,” then take a week to think on it.
+If the answer is “yes,” then take a week to think about it.

 2. They don't take mental notes.